DylanMeeus/springboot_jwt_blog/_posts/2016-01-04-secure-your-react-and-redux-app-with-jwt-authentication.markdown

 export default quotesApp
 ```

 Taking a look at the `auth` reducer, we can get a sense for how reducers get set up.
 The first parameter represents the starting state and in this case, we're assigning a default value that is an object.
 The default state just needs to say that we're not fetching any data to start out with, and whether the user has a JWT in local storage.
-We're using the presence of a JWT to determine if the user is authenticated, but in a full set up we could also use a utility to check if the JWT is expired or not.
+We're using the presence of a JWT to determine if the user is authenticated, but in a full setup we could also use a utility to check if the JWT is expired or not.
 In either case, we can be sure that our API is secure because the user needs a valid JWT to get access to it.

 The second paramter is the action which carries the type and any other data that describes the change to our data.
 The switch statement lets us respond to the various action types in whichever way we want.
 Remember that reducers need to return an unmutated object, so we use `Object.assign` with an empty object as the first argument so we can be sure the return value is a unique object.
 Notice that in the `LOGIN_FAILURE` case we are getting the error message that gets passed back from the `loginError` function.